SpinlockLabs/github.dart/CONTRIBUTING.md

 - IRC: `#directcode on irc.esper.net`
 - Email: `kaendfinger@gmail.com`

-## Becoming a Commiter
+## Becoming a Committer

-If you get on IRC and ask us, we can review your work and add you as a commiter if we think you should have it.
+If you get on IRC and ask us, we can review your work and add you as a committer if we think you should have it.